-“Write about a time you saw the art in failure—when you felt the euphoria of truly letting go.”
+I join my fellow writers to write to the prompt: “Write about a time you saw the art in failure—when you felt the euphoria of truly letting go.”
 When my son opens my office door and asks,

 "What are we waiting for?"

-A mundane question from a young man we are worried sick about.
 He is a junior in college on a full scholarship, 23 years old, and a daily drinker in a family of mostly recovered alcoholics.
 He drinks — blacks out, then comes to and drinks again.
 Somewhere in between — he writes papers for his classes and gets straight A’s.

-I go to the mall with my son.
+I drop what I am writing to go to the mall with him, my son.

-In the car, and seemingly out of nowhere, he states, “I’ve decided I’m going to stop drinking entirely.”
+In the car, and out of nowhere, he states, “I’ve decided I’m going to stop drinking entirely.”

 I know the euphoria of truly letting go.